 September is National PACE month!
 But what exactly is PACE?
 It stands for Program of All-inclusive Care for the Elderly, and it’s a Medicare and Medicaid program that helps frail and elderly persons meet their healthcare needs in the community instead of going to a nursing home.

-Merritt King, CTRS, is a recreational therapist with GHS Senior Care.
+Merritt King, CTRS, is a recreational therapist with Prisma Health Senior Care.